SizoDevelops/Blogger/README.md

 **License**
 -------

-The Blogger extension is licensed under the MIT License.
+The Markdown To JSON extension is licensed under the MIT License.

 **Acknowledgments**
 ----------------

-The Blogger extension uses the following libraries and frameworks:
+The Markdown To JSON extension uses the following libraries and frameworks:

 *   `gray-matter`: A library for parsing Markdown files
 *   `vscode`: The VS Code extensibility API